 Once you become a Participant, you can begin making Elective Deferrals.
-Elective Deferrals are amounts that you elect to contribute to the Plan through payroll withholding, and they are made on a pre-tax basis (that is, they are deducted from your Compensation free of current income taxes but are fully taxable when they are subsequently distributed from the Plan) or on an after-tax basis (that is, as Roth contributions, which are deducted from your Compensation on an after-tax basis but may be distributed on a tax-free basis if certain requirements are met).
-You can designate up to 100% of your Elective Deferrals as Roth contributions.
+Elective Deferrals are amounts that you elect to contribute to the Plan through payroll withholding, and they can be made on a pre-tax basis (that is, they are deducted from your Compensation free of current income taxes but are fully taxable when they are subsequently distributed from the Plan).